peske/matlab-tensors/docs/source/overview.rst

 ------------------------

 Let us start with a real-life problem that was the original motive for this package.
-The task was to create a 3D tensor from three vectors so that:
+The task was to create a 3D tensor from several vectors/matrices so
+that:

 .. math::
    \frac{{\partial }^2v_G}{{\left(\partial m\right)}^2}\ [n*n*n]\to